On the outside, a new two-bedroom guest house in Wilson, Wyoming looks as though it’s been on site forever.

 He was careful too, to feature the work of local artists, artisans, and photographers.
 The dining table is a walnut live edge slab made by local craftsman.
 Above the sofa is a photo by Jackson photographer Tuck Fauntleroy; others are by Ed Riddell, also from the area.
 “The art in entirety is all local,” he says.
 “It’s important to support the community and have art from the area.”

 One exception is the cast sculptured skull above the fireplace, by Ashley Tudor, an artist out of San Francisco.

-But since that’s home to the clients, technically that’s local too.
+But since that’s home to the clients, technically it’s local too.